—In all myths, dolphins represent the merciful side of the deep and dangerous ocean.

-—For students to become familiar with a Greek myth which is an important basis of some of today’s beliefs.
+—For students to become familiar with a Greek myth, an important basis of some of today’s beliefs.

-—To increase the student’s knowledge of the natural environment.
+—To increase the student’s knowledge of the natural environment, the dolphin’s ’usefulness to god or man is demonstrated.

 —Teachers borrow accompanying slide show.

-—Teachers become familiar with teaching a lesson on linoleum block printing and the material needed as listed under materials in this lesson plan.
+—Teachers become familiar with teaching a lesson on celestial navigation and the materials needed as listed under Sub Lesson Plan II.
+(22

-—Have students read aloud the story of Arion by Herodotus.
+—Have students read aloud the myth of Poseidon and the Dolphin.

 —Lead discussion emphasizing concepts and objectives of this lesson plan.